bookpanda/snapping-thoughts/README.md

 # Snapping-thoughts (Twitter Bot cron-job)

-MyGraderList is a web app that lets students assess the difficulties and worthiness of each DSA grader problem in their respective courses.

-MyGraderList Backend handles the business logic of the MyGraderList app i.e. CRUD operations for the problems' ratings, likes and emojis.
+Snapping-thoughts is a Twitter bot that tweets a random shower thought from the list of quotes (```src/seeds/item.seeds.go```) every 24 hours.

 ## Technologies